For fun, I made spiro, an R package for creating animated spirographs. Check it out. I would appreciate any suggestions for improving it.

 The authors of this study ask whether children with learning disorders have the same structure of intelligence as children in the general population.
 This might seem like an important question, but it is not—if the difference in structure is embedded in the very definition of learning disorders.

 Imagine that a highly respected medical journal published a study titled Tall People Are Significantly Greater in Height than People in the General Population.
 Puzzled and intrigued, you decide to investigate.
 You find that the authors solicited medical records from physicians who labelled their patients as tall.
 The primary finding is that such patients have, on average, greater height than people in the general population.
-The authors speculate that the instruments used to measure height may be less accurate for tall people suggest alternative measures of height for them.
+The authors speculate that the instruments used to measure height may be less accurate for tall people and suggest alternative measures of height for them.